-The Minister's delegate should keep in mind the provisions of A44(3), A55(3) and A56, which provide authority to detain and release persons, and impose conditions-including the payment of a deposit or the posting of a guarantee-following the furthering of an examination of a person who is the subject of an A44(1) report.
+The Minister's delegate should keep in mind the provisions of subsection A44(3), subsection A55(3) and section A56, which provide authority to detain and release persons, and impose conditions-including the payment of a deposit or the posting of a guarantee-following the furthering of an examination of a person who is the subject of a subsection A44(1) report.

-See also ENF 8 , Deposits and Guarantees.
+See also chapter ENF 8, Deposits and Guarantees.

-10 Procedure: Completing orders
+10. Procedure: completing orders

 The Minister's delegate must remember that any removal order made may ultimately be subject to a judicial review proceeding.
-It is important that he completes these documents fully and accurately.
+It is important that they complete these documents fully and accurately.